Voice of the Process (VOP) In Six Sigma

 Standard Deviation and Mean

 The standard deviation and mean are the most used statistical measures for a process.
 After these measures are calculated, it is possible to conduct a capability study.
 A capability study is a measurement of the standard deviation between the process average (in sigma units) and the closest spec limit.
 A process’s standard deviation will increase as the average moves from the middle of tolerance.
-In other words, there will be fewer standard deviations between the average and nearest specification limit.
+In other words, there will be fewer standard deviations between the average and the nearest specification limit.
 The probability of items not being specified increases when they are close to the limits.

 Each stable process has a predictable range for performance.
 Stable processes are those that are under statistical control.
 This means that special causes have been eliminated.
 Performance is only affected by normal operations.
 Performance measures are determined by the mean of outcome values that reflect the customer’s expectations.

 For the most critical processes, organizations must have a reliable way to gather timely and consistent data.
-These processes must satisfy both the internal and external customers requirements in order to survive.
+These processes must satisfy both the internal and external customers’ requirements in order to survive.

-Capability Indicators
+VOP Capability Indicators

 Two of the most common indices used to determine whether a process can satisfy its customers are:

-• Cp, which is used to measure variation or whether data falls within specified limits (USL, LSL).
+- CP, which is used to measure variation or whether data falls within specified limits (USL, LSL).
 This is often referred to as process potential.
 It is the measure of how wide the process distribution is relative to a set limit.

-• Cpk measures how close a process comes to meeting its specs and how well the data fits within those limits.
+- CPK measures how close a process comes to meeting its specs and how well the data fits within those limits.
 It indicates the process’s ability to produce products according to specs.

-(Voice Of The Process in Six Sigma) Are the Specs Accurate?
+Are the Specs Accurate?

 These process capability indices can only be used if the specs are accurate.
 Process capability is a function of the specs.
 Processes that are under statistical control, and otherwise distributed, can be considered capable.
 The process capability indices are used to measure the “natural variability” that a process experiences relative to its specification limits.
 This allows for different processes to be compared in terms of how well an organization controls them.

-The greater the Cpk, the more stable a process is and the less likely that any item will be outside of the specification.
+The greater the CPK, the more stable a process is and the less likely that any item will be outside of the specification.
 Cp for a process lies in the range of 1.33 to 2.0.
 A process is considered not capable if it has a Cpk below 1.0.
 However, if the value is greater than 1.0 it is considered to be capable.
-Cpk values should be between 1.33 (minimal acceptable industry level to satisfy customers), and 2.0 for six-sigma processes.
+Cpk values should be between 1.33 (minimally acceptable industry level to satisfy customers), and 2.0 for six-sigma processes.

-(Voice Of The Process in Six Sigma) Determine What the Customer Will Take
+Determine What the Customer Will Take

 Here’s an example: A study was done on the wait time at a hospital for service over a period of four weeks.
 Data collected to conduct a process capability study shows how the process is centered as well as its variability.
 According to the clinic study, the average wait time for the service was 8 minutes.
 The standard deviation was 1 minute.